ckeditor/ckeditor5/docs/framework/architecture/core-editor-architecture.md

 * {@link module:core/editor/editor~Editor.create `create()`} &ndash; The static `create()` method.
 Editor constructors are protected and you should create editors using this static method.
 It allows the initialization process to be asynchronous.
 * {@link module:core/editor/editor~Editor#destroy `destroy()`} &ndash; Destroys the editor.
 * {@link module:core/editor/editor~Editor#execute `execute()`} &ndash; Executes the given command.
 * {@link module:core/editor/utils/dataapimixin~DataApi#setData `setData()`} and {@link module:core/editor/utils/dataapimixin~DataApi#getData `getData()`} &ndash; A way to retrieve the data from the editor and set the data in the editor.
-The data format is controlled by the {@link module:engine/controller/datacontroller~DataController#processor data controller's data processor} and it does not need to be a string (it can be e.g. JSON if you implement such a {@link module:engine/dataprocessor/dataprocessor~DataProcessor data processor}).
+The data format is controlled by the {@link module:engine/controller/datacontroller~DataController#processor data controller's data processor}.
+It does not need to be a string (it can be, for example, a JSON if you implement such a {@link module:engine/dataprocessor/dataprocessor~DataProcessor data processor}).
 See, for example, how to {@link features/markdown produce Markdown output}.

 For the full list of methods check the {@link api/index API docs} of the editor class you use.
 Specific editor implementations may provide additional methods.